In this article, we’re answering “What is the currency of Germany?” But, instead of keeping you waiting, the answer is the euro.

 In the following sections, we will provide a detailed overview of the euro, answer questions from our members, and provide historical context for the euro becoming the official currency of Germany.

-This article is part of our free series on opening a foreign currency account which you can access here.
+This article is part of our free series on opening foreign accounts, managing foreign currencies, and transferring funds cross-borders.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.